S.S. BEAVERFORD

 As the story goes, once HMS Jervis Bay had been sunk, valiantly defending the convoy, the Beaverford, armed with just two tiny guns, took over and fought the Admiral Scheer for hours (five hours according to some sources) in a game of cat and mouse, thus enabling most of the convoy to escape.
 There were no survivors from the Beaverford when she was eventually sunk.

 I first came across this story a few years ago, and thought at once that it seemed absurdly far fetched.
-Moreover, It is impossible to find a reliable or original source for it.
+Moreover, it is impossible to find a reliable or original source for it.
 As already mentioned, there were no survivors from the Beaverford to tell the story, so where is it from?
 Not from the Admiral Scheer.
 The Scheer’s captain, Theodor Krancke, told the story of the Scheer’s first war cruise in a book published post-war (the English title was ‘Pocket Battleship’ but it also appeared under the title ‘Battleship Scheer’).
 Krancke pays tribute to the brave fight of Jervis Bay and recounts the story of how a pugnacious lone merchant ship intercepted a few days later fought back with its puny gun (this was the SS Tribesman) but as for a supposed fight with the Beaverford - nothing.
 He notes only that when caught and shelled while fleeing at speed to the south, the Beaverford was quickly hit hard, but was slow to sink because of a deck cargo of timber.
 Therefore to save time and ammunition a torpedo was fired to finish her.
 He also noted that the Beaverford sent out raider reports on her wireless and that her last signal, intercepted as the Scheer caught up with her, was "it is our turn now".

 The timings of the sinkings also contradicts the usual accounts.
 The Beaverford was the last but one ship to be caught.
 The Kenbane Head was sunk less than an hour before (and according to Krancke, did put up a brief fight, even when burning fiercely) and the Fresno City was shelled and left ablaze just over an hour later There is no room in those timings for any five hour (or one hour, or 30 minute) fight with the Beaverford.
 The Fresno City’s captain's log recorded that they saw the Beaverford attacked, bearing X degrees SSE, 10 miles distant, but again there is no mention of any fight back.